Source Scan

 Syncing Projects from Argo Github Repository

-In a regular working instance of SSD with argo setup, config map with name adhoc-project-cm needs to be synced with argo github repository.
+In a regular working instance of SSD with argo setup, create config map with name adhoc-project-cm and sync it with argo github repository.
 The YAML file name should be project.yaml.

-Given below is a sample file that can be synced using argo.
+The below example is a sample file that can be synced using argo.
 When synced this will create a config map with name adhoc-project-cm with project.yaml file containing one sample project

 Org level integrator account name: “dev”